 13. An Altered Dog is, Overall, a Happier Dog

-It sounds silly but it’s true!
-Your female dogs are not having to concern themselves with the affections of every male dog in a 3-mile radius when they go into heat and your male dog isn’t constantly focusing on trying to get to every female dog in heat within that same range.
+It sounds silly, but it’s true!
+Your female dogs do not have to concern themselves with the affections of every male dog in a 3-mile radius when they go into heat, and your male dog isn’t constantly focusing on trying to get to every female dog in heat within that same range.

 14. More Services Are Available to Your Dog When They’re Altered

-It’s not a factor that many dog owners think about, but there are limitations on the types and costs of services that are available to your dog when they are not altered.
+It’s not a factor that many dog owners think about, but there are limitations on the types and costs of services available to your dog when they are not altered.

-When sharing the benefits of spaying and neutering with someone who is reluctant to get their pet spayed or neutered, they undoubtedly have something to say.
+When sharing the benefits of spaying and neutering with someone reluctant to get their pet spayed or neutered, they undoubtedly have something to say.
 So do we…

 Question: But why can’t I let my dog have a litter of puppies if I find them all homes?

 A: Because those homes are homes that could provide for homeless dogs already living in shelters and facing euthanasia.